Founder of WikiLeaks

 From this location, Assange held regular press meetings and continued his work

-for WikiLeaks.
 He even made a statement from the balcony.

 During the course of 2012, Assange offered to come to Sweden

 voluntarily to face the sexual assault allegations, on the precondition that he

 would not be extradited to the United States, which the Swedes refused.